The Endocannabinoid System:

 The endocannabinoid system and health

 The endocannabinoid system is a huge part of the human body that we are just beginning to understand.
 Carella states, “it’s largely overlooked in the medical community.
 It’s not taught in medical schools.
 It’s definitely not taught in veterinary schools.
 So doctors and veterinarians are essentially misguided around a huge, huge piece of science that has been sort of strategically removed from the consciousness and unfortunately it means that we’re quite behind with our research, but there’s enough research out there for us to know that indeed all animals have an endocannabinoid system and that this endocannabinoid system is actually incredibly important in our physiology.”
 The American Medical Association and the American College of Physicians are calling for more research into medical cannabis and its impact on humans.
 Until then, it’s important, especially for patients and consumers, to stay informed about the endocannabinoid system and the evolving science of medical cannabis.
-Learn more about the endocannabinoid system at Wikipedia.
+Learn more about the endocannabinoid system at Wikipedia and The Top 10 Cannabinoids and How They Help You.